MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 });
 ```

-For FB.cs, note that only the message and callback are supported at this time, for FBNative message, to, data and title parameters are supported.
-The other parameters are included to provide api parity with the Unity facebook sdk, but are not functional.
+For Windows 8.1 (FB.cs), note that only the message and callback are supported at this time, for Windows Phone (FBNative.cs) message, to, data and title parameters are supported.
+The other parameters are included to provide api parity with the Unity Facebook SDK, but are not functional at this time.

 A callback approach is used for feed dialog requests: